raspberrypilearning/ai-LLM-prompt/en/step_3.md

 ## The OCEAN prompting process: Personas

-Personas are like different roles or characters you can ask the language model to play.
+Personas are like different roles or characters you can ask the language model to take on.
 This shapes how it interacts with you.
-For example, you might want the model to act like a friendly teacher, helpful friend, fictional character, or a historical figure and have a discussion with you, or help you explore some of your own ideas.
+For example, you might want the model to appear to be a friendly teacher, helpful friend, fictional character, or a historical figure and have a discussion with you, or help you explore some of your own ideas.
+Using a persona allows *every* interaction with the LLM to be in a specific context which you set, not just the text it outputs.

 ### Objective